zo0o0ot/speaker-page/content/slides/finding-your-voice/index.md

 - Description : 3-5 sentences describing the content and goals of the talk.
 - Audience : Who are the people you are trying to reach?
 Job?
 Experience level?
 - Outcomes / Conclusions : What should people learn or be able to do at the end of the talk?
-- Outline : What's the general structure?
+- Outline : What's the general structure of your talk?
 - Mind Map / Links : Links to any related material or articles, or a mind map
 - Submitted / Accepted / Given : Where have you submitted this talk?
 Track the progress.
 ---